xueshibing/stratum-mining-litecoin/README.md

 Original version by Slush
 Modified version by GeneralFault

-This version by Wade Womersley (Media Skunk Works) ( Tips Welcome: 1FxBTbWR15WZp8vnru8N6zVsVBwigPAcdN )
+Modified version Wade Womersley (Media Skunk Works) ( Tips Welcome: 1FxBTbWR15WZp8vnru8N6zVsVBwigPAcdN )

+This version was slightly modified by moopless to work for scrypt based coins based on the work done by viperaus